usnistgov/OSCAL/docs/content/learn/tutorials/control/basic-profile.md

 ## Import Phase

 The first major part of an OSCAL profile is the `import` section.
 In this section, the source catalog(s) are identified, and the subset of controls to be extracted are defined.

-There will be one "import" object per catalog referenced, so in the simple case of building a baseline from a single catalog, there will be a single "import" object.
-Lets look at a basic example.
+There will be one *import* object per catalog referenced, so in the simple case of building a baseline from a single catalog, there will be a single import object.
+Let's look at a basic example.

 For the rest of this tutorial, we'll be using the catalog we [created during the last tutorial](https://pages.nist.gov/OSCAL/learn/tutorials/control/basic-catalog/#the-final-catalog).